1 Star2 Stars3 Stars4 Stars5 Stars (41 votes, average: 3.90 out of 5)

 Habitat

-Mainly at the base of oaks but can be found on a few other deciduous trees.
+Mainly at the base of Oaks but can be found on a few other deciduous trees.

 Possible Confusion